 Micro-Tek Medicated shampoo is a special, non-toxic formula designed to relieve skin problems such as hot spots, seborrhea and ringworm.
 Very effective for viral, fungal and bacterial skin conditions in dogs.
 A fast-acting and anti-itch formula.

-Also, shampoos containing tea tree oil like Earthbath All Natural Shampoo with Tea Tree Oil & Aloe Vera are good for yeast infection in dogs.
-Its natural anti-inflammatory oils and soothing emollients help speed the healing of itchy, chafed skin and hot spots.
+Also, shampoos containing tea tree oil and aloe vera are good for yeast infection in dogs.
+Tea tree oil is a natural anti-inflammatory and aloe vera is a soothing emollient which can help speed the healing of itchy, chafed skin and hot spots.

 And you can make an anti-fungal rinse that will also help combat yeast overgrowth even further.
 Just combine a cup of white vinegar to a gallon of water and pour over your Schnauzer's body.
-DO NOT use this rinse over your dog's head OR if your Miniature Schnauzer has any open sores.
 Use as the final rinse.
 No need to rinse this solution off.
 Just towel dry your Miniature Schnauzer and/or use a blow dryer on lowest heat setting.

 Finally, to help prevent yeast infection in dogs, detox your dog!
 Removing as many toxins as possible from your Miniature Schnauzer's environment will greatly reduce the risk of weakening his immune system.